blyxxyz/Python-PHP-Bridge/README.md

   * On Windows, stdin and stderr are used to communicate, so PHP can't read input and if it writes to stderr the connection is lost
   * You can only pass basic Python objects into PHP
   * Namespaces can shadow names in an unintuitive way
+  * Because PHP only has one kind of array, its arrays are translated to a special kind of ordered dictionary

 # Name conflicts
 Some PHP packages use the same name both for a class and a namespace.
 As an example, take `nikic/PHP-Parser`.